* The board of BLME Holdings Plc agreed to an all-cash offer from Boubyan Bank KSCP

 * S&P Global Ratings revised the outlook on Senegal's long- and short-term foreign- and local-currency sovereign credit ratings to stable from positive after affirming them at B+/B. The agency said it expects a continued rise in government debt to GDP despite robust economic growth and some fiscal consolidation.

-* Moody's affirmed the B2 long-term local-currency deposit ratings of Nigerian lenders Access Bank PLC, Zenith Bank PLC, First Bank of Nigeria Ltd., United Bank for Africa PLC, Guaranty Trust Bank PLC, Union Bank of Nigeria PLC, Fidelity Bank PLC, First City Monument Bank Ltd. and Sterling Bank PLC and revised the outlook on the ratings to negative from stable following a similar action on the sovereign.
+* Moody's affirmed the B2 long-term local-currency deposit ratings of Nigerian lenders Access Bank PLC, Zenith Bank PLC, First Bank of Nigeria Ltd., United Bank for Africa PLC, Guaranty Trust Bank PLC, Union Bank of Nigeria PLC, Fidelity Bank PLC, First City Monument Bank Ltd.

 * GCB Bank Ltd. plans to kick off its first mobile money service G-Money in January next year, Joy Online wrote.
 Managing Director Anselm Ray Sowah said the Ghanaian central bank approved the service last month.